NYC Career Centers Blog | Tutorials, Resources, Tips & Tricks

 • IBM Certified Database Administrator - DB2.

-• Microsoft SQL Server certification tracks available through various levels.
+• Microsoft SQL Server certification tracks are available through various levels.

 • Google Data Analytics Professional Certificate includes SQL components.